-The second half of My Little Unicorn is devoted to heroes and villains trying to find the "Rainbow Stones," which would grant them new powers; the second sequel has them search for the shattered remains of the Crystal Heart.
+The second half of My Little Unicorn is devoted to heroes and villains trying to find the "Rainbow Stones," (Renamed the Star Stones in the remake) which would grant them new powers; My Brave Pony: Star Fleet Magic III has them search for the shattered remains of the Crystal Heart.

 The Vasyn in With Strings Attached was sundered into three pieces and scattered across dimensions five hundred years ago.
 Guess who's asked to put it together?